openwisp/openwisp-monitoring/docs/developer/extending.rst

-Extending openwisp-monitoring
+Extending OpenWISP Monitoring
 =============================

-.. include:: /partials/developers-docs-warning.rst
+.. include:: ../partials/developer-docs.rst

 One of the core values of the OpenWISP project is `Software Reusability
 <http://openwisp.io/docs/general/values.html#software-reusability-means-long-term-sustainability>`_,